aurorascharff/react-router-v7-notes/STEPS.md

 ## Layouts: root.tsx

 App has a Outlet component, the outlet is for defining this routes children routes, using nested layouts here.
 Defined as a layout in routes.ts.
 This allows us to build complex UIs.
 And React Router can fetch data for all nested routes in parallel.
+A parent route without a path, used exclusively for grouping child routes inside a specific layout.

 ## Error boundaries: root.tsx